 Should Sports Stars Be Political?
 Yes.

-By Madeline Hopper '21
+By Sophie Andersen '21

 It’s evident that today’s political climate is very polarized and divisive.
 In contrast, sports have long been regarded as a unifying force that can coalesce communities and countries behind a team or a particular athlete.
 Those who have chosen to transcend their roles as athletes and advocate for political issues they feel passionate about have garnered mass amounts of attention, both negative and positive.
 The outrage at these athletes has illuminated a controversial question: should sports stars be political?

 In response to a question regarding Trump, Megan Rapinoe said on CNN: “Your message is excluding people.
 You’re excluding me, you’re excluding people that look like me, you’re excluding people of color, you’re excluding Americans that maybe support you.”
 Rapinoe had just emerged triumphant from the Women’s World Cup, a victory for America in the sphere of soccer.
 This direct critique sparked controversy among the President’s supporters, and Trump accused Rapinoe of disrespecting America, the White House, and the Flag.
 Despite rampant opprobrium, Rapinoe has held her ground and continued, unapologetically, to fight for social justice.
 Rapinoe also kneeled during the national anthem in 2016 before a soccer game, a calculated move inspired by Colin Kaepernick.